ZhenyaChan/SenecaProMed/seneca-pro-med-backend/readme.md

 using local path localhost:3000/client/signup <br>

-**client Model only have firstName and lastName** will be updated later
+**Client model have firstName and lastName only** will be updated later

 back-end server hierarchy<br>
 server.js   -> user model<br>